Summary

 Vanessa Espaillat Lovett

-Project TeamRead Full Bio arrow_right_altVanessa Espaillat Lovett is responsible for the management of the project.
-Espaillat Lovett is an architect and urbanist trained at Columbia University, the Architectural Association and...
+Project TeamRead Full Bio arrow_right_altVanessa Espaillat Lovett was responsible for the management of the project.
+Espaillat Lovett is an architect and urbanist trained at Columbia University, the Architectural...

 -